 Using VPNs is completely legal in Canada.
 However, you should take full responsibility for everything you do online.
 Using a VPN should never be an excuse for breaking the laws, so downloading copyrighted content will still be considered illegal.

-Many Canadians use VPNs on a daily basis if they work remotely from an airport with an unsecure wifi or while traveling abroad.
+Many Canadians use VPNs on a daily basis if they work remotely from an airport with unsecure wifi or while traveling abroad.
 When you’re in a country like China, where the internet is heavily restricted, using a VPN might be your only chance to access certain resources online.

-However, we don’t recommend using Canadian VPNs because the government might force them to give your data.
+However, we don’t recommend using Canada-based VPNs because the government might force them to give your data.
 Even though the majority of VPN services plead no-logs policies, even minimal logging might be enough for the government to track you down.

 How long does ISP keep browsing history in Canada?

-An ISP keeps logs for 6 months and up to 12 months if the legal proceedings are underway as per the notice-and-notice system of the Copyright Modernization Act (Bill C-11).
+An ISP keeps logs for 6 months and up to 12 months if the legal proceedings are underway per the notice-and-notice system of the Copyright Modernization Act (Bill C-11).

 Then there’s the Anti-Terrorism Act (Bill C-51), under which the government can track Canadians and collect personal data for an unlimited period.